Optimize web fonts for Core Web Vitals.

 Faster font delivery yields faster text rendering.
 In addition, if a font is delivered early enough, this can help eliminate layout shifts resulting from font swapping.

 On paper, using a self-hosted font should deliver better performance as it eliminates a third-party connection setup.
-However, in practice, the performance differences between these two options is less clear cut: for example, the Web Almanac found that sites using third-party fonts had a faster render than fonts that used first-party fonts.
+In practice, the performance differences between these two options is less clear cut.
+For example, the Web Almanac found that sites using third-party fonts had a faster render than fonts that used first-party fonts.

-If you are considering using self-hosted fonts, confirm that your site is using a Content Delivery Network (CDN) and HTTP/2.
-Without use of these technologies, it is much less likely that self-hosted fonts will deliver better performance.
-For more information, see Content Delivery Networks.
+If you are considering using self-hosted fonts, confirm that your site uses a Content Delivery Network (CDN) and HTTP/2.
+Without use of these technologies, it's much less likely that self-hosted fonts deliver better performance.

-If you use a self-hosted font, it is recommended that you also apply some of the font file optimizations that third-party font providers typically provide automatically—for example, font subsetting and WOFF2 compression.
-The amount of effort required to apply these optimizations will depend somewhat on the languages that your site supports.
+If you use a self-hosted font, it's recommended that you also apply some of the font file optimizations that third-party font providers typically provide automatically.
+For example, font subsetting and WOFF2 compression.
+The amount of effort required to apply these optimizations depends somewhat on the languages that your site supports.
 In particular, be aware that optimizing fonts for CJK languages can be particularly challenging.

 Use WOFF2